 Click the image below to learn more about this month’s book, our upcoming lineup, podcast interviews with authors, recipes to pair with each month’s selection and more.
 Join the #realfoodreads community from your living room or gather your friends for a regular monthly meetup.

-Christina Bronsing-Lazalde is a seasoned organizer, researcher and designer who has worked on a broad range of food and justice issues including sustainability and climate change, land and water rights, global movements for food sovereignty, labor in the food chain and corporate control of the food system.
-Christina leads the strategic communications and content creation behind our work, developing tools for action and organizing to change the narrative around food with a local to international reach.
+Christina Bronsing-Lazalde is a seasoned organizer, researcher and designer who has worked on a range of food and justice issues including climate change and sustainability, land and water rights, global movements for food sovereignty, labor in the food chain and corporate control of the food system.
+Christina leads the strategic communications and content creation behind our work, developing tools for action and organizing to change the narrative around food with local to international reach.
 Christina brings communications strategy, graphic and web design and training and facilitation skills to the team, while managing the core collaborations at the base of our work.
 Christina is based in Chicago.

 Tiffani Patton is an advocate for just food systems.
 A recent Net Impact Racial Equity Fellow, she is particularly activated by the nexus of justice, food, and race.
 She holds a B.A. in Economics and is pursuing a Masters of Business Administration and a Masters of Public Administration in Sustainable Management at Presidio Graduate School.
 Tiffani is the Events and Administration Coordinator at Real Food Media where she focuses on internal operations and Real Food Reads, Real Food Media’s monthly book club and podcast.